Fastest citizenship by investment: top 8 countries

 First, you receive a residence permit, then apply for citizenship by naturalisation after one year, and then make an investment of €750,000+.
 If you wish to invest a smaller amount of €690,000+, you must obtain a residence permit and wait three years before applying for citizenship.

-It might seem like a long time compared to other countries from our rating, but it is indeed a very fast path to citizenship for a European country — with all the benefits of its passport.
+It might seem like a long time compared to other countries from our rating, but it is indeed one of the fastest countries to get citizenship in Europe — with all the benefits of its passport.

 Countries with fastest citizenship by investment: a summary